deepinthebuild/deepinthebuild.github.io/_posts/2025-03-29-whats-in-a-build.md

 rightly be classified as each of: CI, Developer Experience ("DevEx"), Release Management, Engineering Productivity ("EngProd"), Toolchains, and Infrastructure.
 Sometimes there were dedicated teams for those domains that I worked with (and learned from).
-Sometimes there was just A Guy.
+Sometimes there was just A Guy[^guy].
 It is a staple of the build team experience to find out there used to be A Guy, but they don't work here anymore.

-I've had the privilege of working on teams with some of the strongest generalist engineers that I've ever met[^1] which has heavily shaped (warped?) my perspective on how build teams operate.
-I regularly describe my build teams as the "team of last resort" in that if a thing needs doing and no other team seems to really be responsible for it, it falls to the build team.
+I've had the privilege of working on teams with some of the strongest generalist engineers that I've ever met[^mike] which has heavily shaped (warped?) my perspective on how build teams operate: I regularly describe my build teams as the "team of last resort", in that if a thing needs doing and no other team seems to really be responsible for it, it falls to the build team.

+But what do we *do* exactly?

+### Enablement

+Build work is full of weird, one-off tasks that will never come up again[^weird].

+[^guy]: Intended as a gender-neutral title.

-[^1]: shout-out to Mike if he ever reads this
+[^mike]: Shout-out to Mike if he ever reads this.
+Thanks for teaching me so much.

+[^weird]: At least, not again at the same employer.